CyberT33N/javascript-cheat-sheet/README.md

   <br>1.1 Insert all contents of another same origin HTML file to current page
   <br>1.2 Insert specific element of another same origin HTML file to current page
 2. Check for click
+  <br> 2.1 Check for click to a JQuery object not yet added to the DOM
 3. Check browser
 4. Event Listener
   - 4.1 Manually trigger event listener